canonical/checkbox/docs/reference/units/job.rst

 ``flags``:
-    (optional) This fields contains list of flags separated by spaces or commas that might induce plainbox to run the job in particular way.
+    (optional) This fields contains list of flags separated by spaces or commas that might induce Checkbox to run the job in particular way.
-    Currently, following flags are inspected by plainbox:
+    Currently, following flags are inspected by Checkbox:

     .. _reset-locale flag: